Luppole/Luppole/README.md

 - 🚀 Started coding at **13 years old**!
 - 👨‍💻 First paid dev job at **16**!
 - 🏋️ Gym rat when not coding
-- 🎵 Always coding with music
+- 🎵 Music fuels the code
 - ❌ No DevOps.
 Ever.

 ---